cheshyre/cheshyre.github.io/README.md

 bundle install
 ```

 If you do not have permissions to write to your RubyGems directory, either run the install with `sudo` or use a virtual environment.
-How to set up the virutal environment, if you choose to go that route, is on you.
+How to set up the virtual environment, if you choose to go that route, is on you.

 ## Building the Site